 Construction of the new downtown streetcar line is expected to be completed in fall 2015 followed by a period of testing.
-Riders will be on board for free trips between the River Market and Union Station/Crown Center by early 2016.
+Riders will be on board for free trips between the River Market and Union Station/Crown Center in early 2016.

 View updated parking maps with parking lots and garages close to the streetcar line.